toxictoskey/DEX-AutoTrader-Bot/README.md

 Contact me on Discord: ```taaafeth```
 All Contact, which is linked at the very bottom of the repository.

-# DeFi Selenium Trade Bot Whitepaper
+# DeFi Trade Bot Whitepaper
 ## Features
 - 🦾 Snipe new tokens at listing
 - 🚀 Realtime super-fast websocket trading.